Petrov type I Condition and Dual Fluid Dynamics: Conclusion and Discussion

+Thus, the frame given in (\ref{boostframe}) has better properties than the one in (\ref{frame}), and it is expected that in the case of derivative expansion with the relativistic fluid solution~\cite{Compere:2012mt,Eling:2012ni}, the Petrov type \I condition in this frame holds at least up to second order~\cite{Cai:2014ywa}.
+In the non-relativistic hydrodynamic expansion discussed in this paper, the additional term $\Pe_{ij}^{(4)}=\partial^2 \sigma_{ij}$ might be reduced from the third order in derivative expansion of the relativistic fluid.
+In the near horizon expansion, the situation is similar.
+Thus it would be an interesting question whether one can find a frame such that the Petrov type \I condition on finite cutoff surface holds up to order $\e^4$.
+In addition, changing the boundary conditions of the hypersurface to see their effects at higher orders, and generalizing to other bulk geometries would also be valued for further works.

-{\bf Note added:} During the preparation of this work, we were informed that the leading order calculation in section \ref{Sec32} might overlap with the work in preparation by authors in~\cite{Zhang:2012uy}.
-After finishing this work, we were informed that the authors in~\cite{Compere:2011dx} also obtained the conclusion that the Petrov type $I$ condition does not hold at higher orders for their non-linear solution of vacuum Einstein gravity (unpublished, May 2011).
+{\bf Note added:} During the preparation of this work, we were informed that the leading order calculation in section \ref{Sec32} might have some overlap with the work in~\cite{Ling:2013kua}.
+After finishing this work, we were told that the authors in~\cite{Compere:2011dx} also reached the conclusion that the Petrov type \I condition does not hold at higher orders for the non-linear solution of vacuum Einstein gravity (unpublished, May 2011).